Origami Poems Project Logo

 Duane L. Herrmann, a reluctant carbon-based life-form, was surprised to find himself in 1951 on a farm in Kansas.
 He’s still trying to make sense of it but has grown fond of grass waving under wind, trees and moonlight.
 He aspires to be a hermit, but would miss his children, grandchildren and a few friends.
 He is known to carry baby kittens in his mouth, pet snakes, and converse with owls, but is careful not to anger them!
 He survived a traumatic, abusive childhood embellished with dyslexia, ADHD (both unknown at the time), cyclothymia, now, PTSD.

-► Duane Herrmann's microchaps & poems are below.
+► Duane L. Herrmann's microchaps & poems are below.
 Download the single-page PDF by clicking the title & saving to your pc.
 Set your printer for 'landscape' printing.
 Folding instructions are under the Who We Are menu tab.

 Origami Microchap